nay244/nay-zettel/index.md

 This site is powered by Neuron and hosted on GH pages.

 ## Why?
-I just like to write about stuff.
+I plan on using this place to just write about stuff and document certain aspects of my life.
 It's a bit of a mix between my own personal blog and just a place where I dump all kinds of notes and thoughts so I can retrieve them later.

 The idea is to gather all kind of stuff and map it in a Zettelkasten that can be freely browsed / consulted at any time, by anyone.